ukaushik-98/porsche-hunter/README.md

         - GET "/api/hunts": Get all hunts <- test route
         - GET "/api/hunts/user": Get all hunts by user -> id taken by token
         - POST "/api/hunts": Create new hunt for user -> id taken by token
-        - PUT "api/hunts/:id": Update a hunt by id -> validates if user owns hunt
+        - PUT "api/hunts/:id": Update a hunt by hunt_id -> validates if user owns hunt
-        - DELETE "api/hunts/:id": Delete a hunt by id -> validates if user owns hunt
+        - DELETE "api/hunts/:id": Delete a hunt by hunt_id -> validates if user owns hunt
     - Authentication:
         - GET "/api/auth": Get user from passed token -> test route
         - POST "/api/auth": Creates a new auth token for user if valid
+    - Images:
+        - GET "/uploads/:image_path": Get image from static uploads folder open to public

-Potential Vulnerabilities or Errors:
+##Potential Vulnerabilities or Errors:
     - JWT's secret token could be leaked!
     - Improve password encryption's strength
     - Users can input random locations or cars
         - Nothing validates that what they've inputed is actually a Porsche

-Project Specs:
+##Project Specs:
     - NodeJS: base of the API
     - ExpressJS: framework with inbuilt validation and parsing services
     - JWT: token that holds user's id and is responsible for not only user authentication but also CRUD